COMMUNITY & FAMILY SERVICES

 Spokane County Interagency Coordinating Council (CICC)

-The Spokane CICC provides networking opportunities for families, community professionals, and other individuals who are committed to quality supports and services for children with developmental delays birth to three years old and their families.
+The Spokane CICC provides networking opportunities for families, community professionals, and other individuals who are committed to quality support and services for children with developmental delays, birth to three years old, and their families.